borgeswbo/AR-Zoo/README.md

 ## About the La Plata Dolphin

-The La Plata dolphin (Pontoporia blainvillei) is a **critically endangered** freshwater dolphin native to South America.
-It faces threats from fishing nets, habitat loss, and pollution.
+The La Plata dolphin (Pontoporia blainvillei) is a **endangered** marine mammal found along the coasts of Brazil, Uruguay and Argentina.
+It faces threats from fishing nets (bycatch), habitat loss, and pollution.

 ---